Arnak77/Arnak77/README.md

 - 📫 How to reach me **arnakjain87421@gmail.com**

-- ⚡ fact **You don’t understand anything until you learn it more than one way.**
+- ⚡fact   **You don’t understand anything until you learn it more than one way.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">